GBargigli/max30102_on_Arduino_MKR_WiFi_1010/matlab/heartbeat_BLE_description.md

 - dataIndex: Index for tracing the number of incoming Red and IR signal samples written into the dataArray.
 - tempdata: Preallocated array of size [numSec, 2] to store temperature and timestamp data.
 - tempIndex: Index for tracing the number of incoming temperature signal samples written into the tempdata array.
-- fricezione: Variable used to calculate the average acquisition frequency.
+- recFreq: Variable used to calculate the average acquisition frequency.
 - numSec: Duration of acquisition in seconds (default = 40).

 BLE SETUP AND CONNECTION -------------------------------------------------------------------------------------------------------------------------------------------------------------------